Table of Contents

 -

-How many times should I do lower trap exercises per week?
+How many times each week should I do a lower trap workout?

 You should aim for 2 to 3 times per week, this will then allow for rest days in between training.